HatBashBR/ShodanHat/README.md

 -h, --help            show this help message and exit<br />
 -i IP, --ip=IP        Info about one host<br />
 -l LIST, --list=LIST  Info about a list of hosts<br />
--s SQ, --sq=SQ        searchquery string
+-s SQ, --sq=SQ        searchquery string<br />
+--nmap                perform a nmap scan in the hosts

 # Usage
 <em>For One Host<em><br />